porsche-design-system/porsche-design-system/packages/components-js/src/components/basic/color/color.design.md

 ![Porsche Light Theme colors](./assets/color-theme-light.png)

 ### Brand color
-The Porsche brand color are the core of the Porsche Design System color palette.
+The Porsche brand color is the core of the Porsche Design System color palette.
 The usage and proportion of brand colors within a UI is defined by the specific Porsche color theme in use.